norvate/useless-repo-1/README.md

 ruby sucks

 # TOs #
   *TOs is a myth Operating System.
-There are rumors about it around corners of the internet.*
+There are rumors about it in every corner of the internet.*
-  *TOs was original from a small devs team, way back in the 90's.
-Purpose were mostly of personal uses.
-  But later people found there were traces of an organization.*

-  *You're just an ordinary PC user, then one day, there is a terminal start up every time right after boot.*
+  *TOs was original a college project, right after the transistor revolution.
+Although it was made by amateur, hobbyist programmer but later on traces of the infamous internet breachers group were found.*

+  *You found this PC inside a vintage, old-fashioned television that was laying around in the attic.*
   ```
   TOs--
       |-/data/